 The OAG is required to review the Retiree Health Care Trust's assumptions to ensure they are not unreasonable in the aggregate.
-Our review was limited to the specific conclusions required by the Pension Code.
 This report does not constitute an audit as that term is defined in generally accepted government auditing standards.

-- The Retiree Health Care Trust submitted its Actuarial Valuation Report as of January 1, 2012 to the Office of the Auditor General on October 2, 2012. - The Report concluded that the actuarial present value of projected contributions, trust income, and assets, in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
+- The Retiree Health Care Trust submitted its Actuarial Valuation Report as of January 1, 2013 to the Office of the Auditor General on October 2, 2013. - The Report concluded that the actuarial present value of projected contributions, trust income, and assets, in excess of the statutory reserve, exceeded the actuarial present value of the projected benefits.
 Consequently, no change in benefits or contributions was required. - We examined the assumptions in the Retiree Health Care Trust's Actuarial Valuation Report and found that they were not unreasonable in the aggregate.